 The answer?
 You can’t.

 Targeting fat loss or “spot reduction” is simply a theory that has been thrown around for decades.
 However, there is zero scientific evidence to back the claim.
+This is one of the more common fitness myths that needs to be let go.

 There’s no fast track to fat loss.
 Your best bet?
 Simply strive for a healthier overall lifestyle.
 Losing bodyfat in general will shrink down the areas that you are wanting to target.
 Using a food tracking app like this one can help you stay on track to lose that weight.